medialab/hyphe/doc/api.md

 - __cancel\_all:__
  + _corpus_ (optional, default: "--hyphe--")

- Stops all current crawls.
+ Stops all running and pending crawl jobs or a corpus.

 - __reinitialize:__
  + _corpus_ (optional, default: "--hyphe--")

- Cancels all current crawl jobs running or planned and empty mongodbs.
+ Cancels all current crawl jobs running or planned and empty mongo data.

 - __start:__